joannakonte/MyStudies-University-Dashboard/README.md

 - **Profile Management:** All users can view and edit their personal profile information.

 ## Login Instructions
-To explore "My-Stydies," you can log in using any of the provided demo accounts listed below, or create your own profile using the registration form.
+To explore "My-Studies," you can log in using any of the provided demo accounts listed below, or create your own profile using the registration form.

 ### Students
 For students, use the following credentials: